For this tutorial we do not offer a free download of the pattern.

 Finally, pass the lace through the eyelets and tie a knot.

-Option : if you do not want to make your own lace, we recommend taking 1 meter of round leather lace measuring Ø 5 mm.
+Option : if you do not wish to make your own laces, we advise you to take 1 meter of round leather lace with a diameter of 5 mm.

 ![]() |